OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 MH_MAGIC_64    ARM64        ALL  0x00     EXECUTE    33       4192   NOUNDEFS DYLDLINK TWOLEVEL PIE
 ```

 Note the architectures: `armv7` (32-bit) and `arm64` (64-bit).
-This design of a fat binary allows an application to be deployed on all devices.
+This design of a fat binary allows an application to be deployed on different architectures.
 To analyze the application with class-dump, we must create a so-called thin binary, which contains one architecture only:

 ```bash